 CAN I SUBSTITUTE CHICKEN FOR THE TUNAIN WHITE BEAN SALAD?

 When I posted this recipe a few days ago, someone asked if they could substitute the tuna with chicken.
 The answer is absolutely.
 Canned or shredded rotisserie chicken, will work perfectly.
 As a matter of fact, I may have to try this!
 Thanks Krissy from Pittsburgh!

 Naturally, I created a short video on TikTok making this fabulous No Mayo Tuna Salad.
 Click here to view.
 If you have not yet signed up for this social media platform, use my code 5SSIS800K0H06 to create an account.

 Now, to be totally transparent.
 As I was creating this recipe, I gave my Hubby the option to add mayo to his serving.
 Guess what?
 He did not even think about it.
-To say that he loved this No Mayo Tuna Salad, is an understatement.
+To say that he loved this No Mayo Tuna Salad with white beans, is an understatement.

 Since you are not using mayo in this recipe, it is really important to use a good quality canned tuna in olive oil.
 Even though, you will be draining and rinsing the tuna, there will still be that residual creaminess to the tuna from the oil.
 Luckily, I found this Albacore tuna in a can from Portofino.
 It is wild-caught, dolphin safe and soy-free.
 The quality is impeccable.
 Highly recommend using this brand.